 Disclaimer: This post contains affiliate links.
 If you click through and make a purchase, I may receive a small commission (at no additional cost to you).
 This helps support and run my blog.
 I only recommend products I personally use and love.
 Thank you for your support.

-Cozumel is a small island in Mexico, known for its beautiful white-sand beaches, turquoise waters, and incredible reefs.
-The area is home to the largest barrier reef in the Western Hemisphere, the Meso-American Reef.
-It spans over 600 mi (965 km) of the ocean, starting at the northern tip of the Yucatan Peninsula and extending to Honduras.
+Cozumel is a small island off the coast of Mexico’s Yucatan Peninsula, known for its white-sand beaches, crystal-clear turquoise waters, and world-class snorkeling and diving opportunities.
+The island sits along the Mesoamerican Barrier Reef, the largest coral reef system in the Western Hemisphere, which stretches over 600 mi (965 km) from the northern tip of the Yucatan Peninsula down to Honduras.

 How to Get to Cozumel